Cart abandonment is a key contributor to revenue loss for eCommerce businesses.

 1. Include an exact copy of the abandoned cart

 Include a simple call to action to checkout, along with a copy of the abandoned shopping cart.
-The shopper is more likely to engage if they remember why they were shopping with you in the first place.
+You're more likely to entice customers back to your online store if they remember why they were shopping with you in the first place.

 Thorntons recreates the shopper’s abandoned cart